 A10WidgetWrapper adopts the Decorators design pattern.
 It allows us to enhance a Widget by composition between classes rather than by inheritance of a base class.
 Benefits of this decorator approach:

-Allowing behavior to be added to A10ComponetWrapper, either statically or dynamically without coupling.
+Allowing functionality to be added to A10Widget, either statically or dynamically without coupling.

-The original behavior of A10ComponentWrapper is not affected at all.
-A10ComponentWrapper still has all of its own behavior.
-At the same time, new behavior is added without changing the class which is being decorated.
+The original behavior of A10Widget is not affected at all.
+A10Widget still has all of its own behavior.
+At the same time, new functionality is added without changing the class which is being decorated.

-Decorator allow us to add additional methods to the existing A10ComponentWrapper.
-These 4 methods(1,2,3,4) that support logging are added.
+Decorator allow us to add additional methods to the existing A10Widget .
+These four methods that currently support logging are added:

-(add message label so we know it is from GUI framework)
+componentWillMount()

+componentWillUnmount()

+componentDidMount()

+componentDidUpdate()

-Taking the figure 7 as an example, we are decorating the A10ComponentWrapper with A10WidgetWrapper.
-After decorating, the A10ComponentWrapper still has the original methods (method1, method2) unchanged.
-And new methods from A10WidgetWrapper could be injected into the A10ComponentWrapper as well.
+Taking the figure 7 as an example, we are decorating the A10Widget with A10WidgetWrapper.
+After decorating, the A10Widget still has the original methods (method1, method2) unchanged.
+And new methods from A10WidgetWrapper will be injected into the A10Widget as well.